 Background on Minnesota's Adverse Health Events Reporting Law

-In 2003, Minnesota became the first state in the nation to establish a mandatory adverse health event reporting system that included all 27 “never events’ identified by the National Quality Forum (NQF) and a public report that identified adverse events by facility.
+In 2003, Minnesota became the first state in the nation to establish a mandatory adverse health event reporting system that included 27 “never events’ identified by the National Quality Forum (NQF) and a public report that identified adverse events by facility.
 The law covers Minnesota hospitals, freestanding outpatient surgical centers, and regional treatment centers.
-This report is the third to be released under the reporting law.
 The law was modified in 2007 to include a 28th event, after the NQF expanded its list.

 A number of factors helped to shape Minnesota's reporting system:

 - The IOM report “To Err is Human” in 2000 revealed that preventable errors could contribute to the deaths of up to 98,000 people per year.

 - Public and media attention after the report's publication helped start a national conversation about the reasons why such errors occur.
 A primary focus of the discussions was the concept that most errors happen not because of the actions of one provider, but because of a failure of complex systems and process in health care.

 - A desire to create a transparent system that balanced quality improvement and accountability, and develop opportunities for providers to learn from each other about how to prevent adverse events.

 - A strong collaborative organization, the Minnesota Alliance for Patient Safety, that wanted to take a stand on safety and make Minnesota a leader on this issue.

 The Adverse Health Events Reporting Law requires MDH to track, assess, and analyze all incoming reports of adverse events, along with the accompanying root cause analyses and corrective action plans.
 This process is as follows:

 - A hospital or ambulatory surgical center discovers that one of the 28 reportable events has occurred.
 Within 15 days, they must report the details of the event into a secure, password-protected Web-based registry.